All Episodes

 Can the Republicans shatter the Obama coalition in 2016?

-It is the day after Christmas, 2014, and we do have to talk about 2016.
+It is the day after Christmas 2014, and we do have to talk about 2016.

 I'll explain why he didn't put in Rand Paul, who I like, but nonetheless.

-So he he's got this.
+So, he's got this.

-But Bill Barrow from the AP, can the GOP shatter the Obama coalition in 2016?
+But, Bill Barrow from the AP, can the GOP shatter the Obama coalition in 2016?

-And uh despite Democrats' midterm shellacking and talk of a depressed liberal base, many still like their starting position in 2016.
+And despite Democrats' midterm shellacking and talk of a depressed liberal base, many still like their starting position in 2016.

-Uh Roy Texera, yes, the Democratic demographer, who all of the the left takes comfort in.
+Roy Texera, yes, the Democratic demographer who all of the left takes comfort in, he says that it's okay because demographics favor the, you know, folks, demography is not destiny.

-What does it say about Democrats that they invest all of their efforts on winning on skin color, and now they've got a problem with white skin color.
+What does it say about Democrats that they invest all of their efforts on winning on skin color, and now they've got a problem with white skin color?

 White people don't like the Democrats.